Chapter 4 Johan

 Jesus turned and looked at Johan, moved by the deep longing within Johan for all things to be made right.

-“But, I didn’t know you?”
+“But, I didn’t know you.”
 Johan looked into Jesus’ face, still weeping.

-Johan took nervous steps towards Jesus.
+Johan took hesitant steps towards Jesus.
 Knowing what this meant, Jesus opened his arms wide.
 Johan collapsed into his arms and Jesus held him tight.
 The two stood in an embrace.
 Johan had never felt so loved, and Jesus felt Johan’s deep gratitude and love returned to him.

-They laughed, blowing out the emotion and continued to walk together, allowing the power of the moment to linger.
+They laughed, blowing out the emotion, and continued to walk together, allowing the power of the moment to linger.

 *